New ideas about multiplication of tensorial distributions: New approach

-In this section we will complete the mathematical structure developed and will get a clear idea how a physical problem can be formulated in our language.
-The last part missing is the definition of what is meant by initial value problem in our theory.
-This is the purpose of the following section.
-It is again divided into what we call ``basic ideas'' and ``additional ideas''.
-The first part is of a big importance, the second part is less important, it just gives a suggestion how to recover the classical geometric concept of geodesics in our theory.
+In this section we will suggest how to complete the mathematical structure developed and will get some idea how a physical problem can be formulated in our language.
+It is again divided into what we call ``basic ideas'' and ``some additional ideas''.
+The first part is of a considerable importance, the second part is less important, it just gives a suggestion how to recover the classical geometric concept of geodesics in our theory.